pravatbhusal/data-analysis-notes/README.md

-# Data Science References
+# Data Analysis References
-A separate repository from my archives that contains all my data science studies and references.
+A separate repository from my archives that contains all my data analysis studies and references.
-By keeping the two separate, I could focus on an extremely specialized field within this repository.

 # Anaconda
 Anaconda is a Python/R Data Science platform that automates many of the complicated tasks to set-up data science projects.